luizfbalves/nespress/README.md

 app.start(3333)
 ```

-But the api with warn you that you dont have controllers yet so you do this:
+But the api will warn you that you dont have controllers yet so you do this:

 ```typescript
 import { BODY, CONTROLLER, POST } from '@luizfbalves/nespress/decorators'